Barber Schools in North Carolina

 Barbering Schools Near Me

-- 1,528 education hours are required to become licensed.
+- 1,528 education hours or 1 year apprenticeship are required to become licensed.

 Required to earn a barbering license